Phanith-LIM/myblog-svelte/src/posts/c-translate.md

 model = WhisperModel(model_size, device="cpu", compute_type="int8", local_files_only=True)
 ```
 **Note:**
 - Ensure `local_files_only=True` to load the model from the local directory.
-But In case store your converted model in Hugging Face, you can set `local_files_only=False`.
+But In case you store your converted model in Hugging Face, you can set `local_files_only=False`.
 - If you want to run it on GPU, change `device="cuda"`.
 This will significantly improve performance.

 ```python